 (3) A step taken under the DRD Rules in a pending arbitration proceeding before the coming into operation of these rules has effect as if it were taken in accordance with these rules.

 Notes

-1 This is a compilation of the Workers’ Compensation and Injury Management Arbitration Rules 2011 and includes the amendments made by the other written laws referred to in the following table.
+This is a compilation of the Workers’ Compensation and Injury Management Arbitration Rules 2011 and includes amendments made by other written laws.
+For provisions that have come into operation see the compilation table.

 Compilation table